 - Reducing Corporate Income Tax

 The Florida Chamber will continue to support reducing Florida’s corporate income tax.
-Since Governor Scott and the Florida Chamber started championing the increase of the corporate income tax exemption in 2011, 79 percent of qualifying Florida businesses are fully exempt from paying corporate income tax under the current $50,000 exemption.
+The Florida Chamber has long championed the increase of the corporate income tax exemption.
+In 2011, 79 percent of qualifying Florida businesses were fully exempt from paying corporate income tax under the current $50,000 exemption.
 This helps businesses focus on creating jobs and hiring Floridians.